-1. Students who have completed 54.501 Political Science 1 may not count among their General Studies electives 26.1503 Political Conflict in Australia.

-2. Students who have completed 50.511 English 1A or 50.521 English 1B may not count among their General Studies electives:
+- Students who have completed 54.501 Political Science 1 or 54.1003 Australian Political Institutions may not count among their General Studies electives 26.1503 Political Conflict in Australia - 2.
+Students who have completed 50.511 English 1A or 50.521 English 1B may not count among their General Studies electives:

-- 26.3515 The Modern Novel - 26.3516 Australian Fiction since 1970
+26.3515 The Modern Novel 26.3516 Australian Fiction since 1970 electives: 26.1504 Political Economy: Adam Smith to Karl Marx 26.1505 Economic Thought: Marginalism to Monetarism

-3. Students who have completed 15.001 Economics 1A may not count among their General Studies electives:
+3. Students who have completed 15.001 Economics 1A or 15.001 Micro-Economics 1 may not count among their General Studies electives:

-- 26.1504 Political Economy: Adam Smith to Karl Marx - 26.1505 Economic Thought: Marginalism to Monetarism - 26.1506 Australian Macro-Economic Problems and Policies - 26.1507 Australian Micro-Economic Problems and Policies - 26.162 Economics
+26.1506 Australian Macro-Economic Problems and

+Policies

+26.1507 Australian Micro-Economic Problems and

+Policies

+26.162 Economics
-4. Students enrolled in course 3380 Landscape Architecture may not count among their General Studies electives:

-26.3509 History of Landscape Architecture

-Students who have completed 36.411 Town Planning or 36.4014 Environmental Planning or who are enrolled in course 3360 Town Planning cannot count among their General Studies electives:

-26.253 Environmental Planning

-6. Students enrolled in course 4030 Social Work may not count among their General Studies electives:

-26.1515 Australian Welfare History
+- 4. Students enrolled in course 3380 Landscape Architecture may not count among their General Studies electives: - 26.3509 History of Landscape Architecture - Students who have completed 36.411 Town Planning or 36.4014 Environmental Planning or who are enrolled in course 34.601 Town Planning may not count among their General Studies electives: - 26.253 Environmental Planning - 6.
+Students enrolled in course 4030 Social Work may not count among their General Studies electives: - 26.1515 Australian Welfare History

 Note: Due to the change in hours required for electives, the numbering of all electives has changed.
 Students are requested to check subject descriptions for details of restrictions on entry to particular electives.

 Undergraduate Study